-I chose to create our own curriculum, if you will, for American history this year.
+I chose to create our own curriculum, if you will, for using Who Was books for American history this year.
 (Get some free history planning pages here!)
 We had a baby early last fall, so I knew we’d need something laid back to do together to keep our school load light and enjoyable.
 The Who Was/What Was books were perfect for our inevitable couch schooling time!

 We focused on the American Revolution time period of American History last year.
 We started off with the Boston Tea Party and Paul Revere.
 My kids made their own tea chests (made out of old shoe boxes and construction paper) to store their other papers in while we covered this topic.

 Then, we moved onto the father of our country, George Washington.
 We were really hoping to take a visit to Mount Vernon while we read this book, but it didn’t work out.
 Instead, we took a virtual tour and that was definitely the next best thing!
 Since we love to roadschool, when we can’t get on the road to get living history, getting it virtually is a great option, too.